yochaigal/cairn/wip/2e/core-rules.md

 - During the _first round of combat_, each PC must make a DEX save in order to act.
 Special circumstances, abilities, items, or skills may negate this requirement.
 PCs that fail their save _lose their turn_ for this round.
 - Their opponents then take their turn, and the first round ends.
 The next round begins with the PCs taking their turn, followed by their opponents, and so on until combat has ended with one side defeated or fled.

 ### Actions

 On their turn, a character may move up to 40ft and take up to one action.
 This may be casting a spell, attacking, making a second move, or some other reasonable action.
 Each round, the PCs declare what they are doing before dice are rolled.
 If a character attempts something risky, the Warden calls for a save for appropriate players or NPCs.

 ### Attacking & Damage

-The attacker rolls their weapon die and subtracts the target's armor, then deals the remaining total to their opponent's HP.
+- The attacker rolls their weapon die and subtracts the target's armor, then deals the remaining total to their opponent's HP.
 Attacks in combat automatically hit.
+- If a PC would take damage outside of combat, they would instead take damage to an **Attribute** instead (typically **STR**).
+- If an attack would take a PC's HP exactly to 0, the player must roll on the [**Scars**](https://cairnrpg.com/wip/2e/core-rules#scars) table.

 ### Multiple Attackers

 If multiple attackers target the same foe, roll all damage dice and keep the single highest result.
 All actions are declared before being resolved.